isabelcooper/diCapriFacts/README.md

 TODO
--fix db connection for heroku
+- ensure phone number is the one entered
 - connect model to database: when and what is created
 - send a series of texts: timing?!?!
-- prettify page
 - add heroku server (and possibly staging env)
 - add facts!!
 - get sense check
-- feature tests

 Possible
 - add email option
 - add readme
+- add sender name
 - add a button to another page with all pranksters and count of pranks played??
 - consider ways to improve text experience